MariusZerni/project-2/README.md

 ![Pagination](/Images/Pages.png)

-As we're fetching around 5000 movies from the TMDb API, we had to implement pagination in order to be able to display all the movies.
-The API is offering an endpoint to retrieve 20 movies per page and it allows to specify a page number.
-In order for our pagination to work we created some logic so that whenever the user is pressing next or previous buttons, the API call will fetch the right page.
+As  we were fetching around 5000 movies from the TMDb API, we had to implement pagination in order to be able to display all the movies.
+The API is offerered an endpoint to retrieve 20 movies per page and it allows to specify a page number.
+In order for our pagination to work, we created some logic so that whenever the user is pressing next or previous buttons, the API call will fetch the right page.
-This snippet is fetching a single page.
-In the URL we are setting a page variable which is the page selected by the user in the UI.
+This snippet is fetches a single page.
+In the URL, we are we set a page variable which is the page selected by the user in the UI.
 ```js
   fetchAllMovies(page) {
     axios.get(`https://api.themoviedb.org/3/discover/movie?api_key=6ab51da28effd684f4d12eaf8d20b33c&language=en-US&sort_by=popularity.desc&include_adult=false&include_video=false&page=${page}`)